 - Lower recurring expenses since investors don’t have to pay real estate agents or property managers

-- An opportunity for the investor to make a higher return on investment, since he or she will be able to control the interest rates of the loan
+- an opportunity for the investor to make a higher return on investment, since he or she will be able to control the interest rates of the loan

-Disadvantages of Real Estate Note Investing
+Real Estate Note Investing: Disadvantages

 - The chance of the homeowner defaulting on the loan, putting the note investor at risk of losing money